 Bull City Fair Trade Digital Museum

-This site was created for the 30th anniversary of Bull City Fair Trade and serves as a publicly accessible digital museum to recount the history of the organization.
+This site was created in 2022 for the 30th anniversary of Bull City Fair Trade and serves as a publicly accessible digital museum to recount the history of the organization.

 Our story began in 1991 in the basement of Watts Street Baptist Church in Durham, NC.
 After seeing extreme poverty on their travels abroad, a group of dedicated volunteers decided to find a way to support low income artisans and farmers around the world.
 They started a small Saturday market selling coffee and crafts and as popularity grew, so did their dreams of opening a full-scale retail store.